Cesarmarti/Netflix_Sync/README.md

-# Netflix_Sync
+# Netflix Sync
-Chrome extension for synchronized netflix watching across multiple people.
+Chrome extension for synchronized netflix watching with multiple people.

+## Info

+Made with websockets and bootstrap.

+## Bugs

+None so far?